Israel2800/Movie-Moods/README.md

 # Movie Moods

 ## Purpose
 This website is designed for all the users who want to know details about a specific movie such as the year of creation, ratings, a description, the writers, the actors, the genre, and also a cool movie poster.
-We also give you a few options if you don't know what to watch, we give you a variety of genre options you can choose from, and also a great poster will be displayed with a specific random movie that you could probably love.
+We also give you a few options if you don't know what to watch, we give you a variety of genre options you can choose from, and depending on your choices random posters will be displayed.

 ## Built With
 * HTML